luapower/luapower-all/mmap.md

 `map.addr`                                                                          a `void*` pointer to the mapped memory

-`map.size`                                                                          the byte size of the mapped memory
+`map.size`                                                                          size of the mapped memory in bytes

 `map:flush([async, ][addr, size]) -> true | nil,err,errcode`                        flush (parts of) the mapping to disk